 For homes that require larger-scale projects, a builder will need to be consulted.
 Here are four home renovations for retirees that can help get your home ready for your retirement.

-1. Create a Master Suite on the First Floor
+1. Create an Owner's Suite on the First Floor

 If you live in a two-story home, walking up and down a flight of stairs can become a burden in the future.
 One way to minimize the impact of stairs is by moving your bedroom to the first floor.
 Obviously, a home renovation project of this size will need to be well thought out and be completed by a reputable builder.